coveo/Coveo101Commerce/README.md

 This project relies on [Node.js](https://nodejs.org/) to build and run.
 It has been tested with version 16.

+## Before starting the storefront UI (Initial configuration)

+Under [\_Setup](_Setup/README.md), we are providing instructions to help set up a Coveo org to be used with this storefront UI.

 ## Start the storefront UI

 To run the development server: